-As part of the required reporting process, GMWSD will send a summary of completion when this task is concluded.
-This summary will include screenshots, number of "seats" assigned, and initial program observations.
+As part of the required reporting process, the City will send a summary of completion when this task is concluded.
+This summary will include the number of Rachio units deployed over time, number of City staff members with access to CLEAR, and initial program observations.

-At the end of this grant period, GMWSD will provide CWCB with metrics that demonstrate avoided cost of communication and estimated avoided staff resources (time and budget).
+At the end of this grant period, the City will provide CWCB with metrics that demonstrate explicit avoided cost of communication and estimated avoided staff resources (time and budget)